 Putting eggs in an incubator or putting them under a chicken is called setting the eggs.

-When to Set Chicken Eggs
+When Should You Set Chicken Eggs?

-Chicken eggs take 21 days to hatch and according to the Farmer's Almanac, chicks that hatch under a waxing Moon, in the fruitful signs of Cancer, Scorpio, and Pisces, are healthier and mature faster.
+Chicken eggs take 21 days to hatch and according to the Farmer's Almanac, chicks that hatch under a waxing Moon, in the fruitful signs of Cancer, Scorpio, and Pisces, are reportedly healthier and mature faster.

 Preparing the Incubator

 Preheat the incubator to the same temperature that a hen would keep her eggs at if she were hatching chicks.
 The temperature of an incubator with a circulating fan should be adjusted to about 100 degrees Fahrenheit.
-An incubator without an air circulating system required a constant temperature of 102.
-Do not allow the incubator's temperature to go above the 102 degrees.
+An incubator without an air-circulating system required a constant temperature of 102.
+Do not allow the incubator's temperature to go above 102 degrees.
 Slightly lower temperatures will not kill chick embryos, but higher incubation temperatures will weaken and kill chicks within 15-30 minutes.